-Alex joined repertory theatre company Arrows & Traps in 2015.
+I joined repertory theatre company Arrows & Traps in 2015.

 Originally specialising in Shakespeare before moving on to adaptations of classic texts and new writing, Arrows and Traps have produced 5 star shows in fringe venues across London.

-In Arrows & Traps "Female Firsts" repertory season they chose to run two plays on alternating nights.
+In Arrows & Traps "Female Firsts" repertory season we chose to run two plays on alternating nights.
 "Taro" recounted the tragic but inspiring life of Jewish refugee turned war photographer Gerda Taro and "Gentleman Jack" presented the story of Britain's first modern lesbian, the 19th century industrialist Anne Lister via her recently decoded diaries.